ankit7540/H2-PolarizabilityMatrixElements/README.md

 In the case of FORTRAN, two different programs exist, *(i)* `rovibME_dynamic.f` for wavelength dependent matrix elements, and *(ii)* `rovibME_static.f` for static ones.

 In the case of Python, one program `rovibME.py` deals with both static and dynamic matrix elements.
+See example for more details.

 **Usage**
 ---